PECOS-packages/PECOS/design/instr-program-mvp.md

 independently calculate geometry, checks, logical supports, schedules, or implementation support.

-## Shared physical plan
+## Shared protocol physical plan

-Resolution composes selected `QecInstrPlan`s into one Rust `PhysicalCircuitPlan`.
+Resolution composes selected `QecInstrPlan`s into one Rust `ProtocolPhysicalPlan`.
+This is portable physical intent, not a final target mapping or total schedule.
 It contains:

-- physical operations and ordering constraints;
+- portable physical operations and a dependency DAG;
-- stable physical/data/ancilla identities and lifetimes;
+- persistent code-element identities, implementation-local `ProtocolWireId`s, temporary resource roles, and lifetimes;
+- atomic or tightly ordered stages, permitted concurrency, and quiescence boundaries;
+- typed resource/service requirements and locality, connectivity, workspace, feedback, and latency constraints without preassigned target resources;
 - instruction and syndrome-round boundaries;
 - measurement IDs and result tags;
 - detector and observable definitions;